The Life Coach Guide for ADHD: Strategies for Every Age and Stage

 Don’t merely recommend that your clients take a year off.
 Students need a plan.
 They can apply to colleges, then defer acceptance for a year in order to participate in a career-focused internship, travel, or do volunteer work.
 Many programs allow students to earn college credits during a gap year or semester.
 A structured gap year can help encourage freshman year success by building confidence and skills.

-ADHD Coaching for College Students
+ADHD Life Coach Strategies: College Students

 Choosing the right university is essential in helping students with ADHD succeed after high school.
 You can help your clients by doing the following: